 Please report any errors and any relevant events which are not listed but are in or near New England or otherwise of interest to NESFA members to calendar@nesfa.org.

-In addition to the activities listed here, some NESFA members gather at the clubhouse almost every Wednesday evening to work, socialize, and play games (often Dominion).
-The building is almost always open between 6 pm and 10 pm on Wednesday evenings and often later.
+The building is almost always open between 6 pm and 9 pm on Wednesday evenings and often later.
 When the weather is inclement, please call 617-625-2311 to make sure that there are people at the clubhouse before showing up.

 Please schedule your activities so as not to interfere with their work.